Ceramic Tile: Cement Mortarboard

 This problem of mortarless showers falling apart became so pronounced during the late seventies and early eighties that many building departments outlawed the technique altogether.
 Needless to say the new laws had a profound impact on the cost of a typical tile shower installation.
 Suddenly there was a resurgence in popularity among non-tile, solid surface alternatives.
 Tile sales decreased.

 Suddenly, someone got the bright idea that there was a need for a wallboard product that really was waterproof.
 Not just water-resistant, but fully water tolerant.
 Everyone in the industry already knew that cement and sand was the perfect combination for waterproofing behind tile.
-First, a layer of asphalt-impregnated building paper is installed, then the mortar, then the adhesive and finally the tile and grout.
+First, a layer of asphalt-impregnated building paper is installed, then the mortar, then the adhesive and finally the ceramic tile and grout.
 Grout cracks in this configuration don’t cause problems because the mortarboard is not easily damaged by moisture.
 Since cementitious mortar board was first introduced, a number of other reliable tile backer waterproofing products have hit the market with great acceptance.